 Flying at speed, snowy landscapes rushing past, the sound of paws and hooves galloping ahead insights a primal excitement deep within.

 Enjoying both a husky and reindeer safari during my stay I couldn’t tell you which I preferred as both were just as exhilarating and afforded me a temporary connection to the surrounding landscape’s rich history; I suppose having never seen a reindeer before the hooved option may have piped the post for me but I then found myself staring into the heterochromia iridis (dual colored eyes) of a friendly Siberian husky dog and all bets were off.

-PLANNING A TRIP TO LAPLAND IN 2017?
+PLANNING A TRIP TO FINNISH LAPLAND IN 2019?